Eye Family Hub

 What training or experience do the staff supporting children and young people with SEND have?

-The centre is an inclusive setting with staff experienced and trained in early years care and education.
+The Family Hub is an inclusive setting with staff experienced and trained in early years care and education.

 Staff Training undertaken includes:

 - WelComm – staff are trained to undertake WelComm (Speech & Language) assessments and support parents in helping their child’s language development